-If the unit falls from its installed location, it can cause property damage, product failure, physical injury or death.
+If the unit falls from its installed location, it can cause physical injury or death

 If refrigerant gas leaks out, ventilate the area before operating the unit.

 If the unit is mounted in an enclosed, low-lying, or poorly ventilated area and the system develops a refrigerant leak, it may cause fire, electric shock, explosion, physical injury or death.